wayscript/wsx_tools/services/sendgrid/send_email_form/README.md

 </ul>

 ## Requirements:
 A Sendgrid account / API Token

 ## Setup:
-### Create a WayScript Lair

 ### Upload files:
 Download from GitHub and upload to WSX the files within send_email_form Your file directory inside your lair should look like this: